 While chatbot adoption is nothing new in the customer care sphere, it’s a strategy that’s tailor-made for when worker capacity is most strained as some bots can handle 150 messages per second straight out the box.

 Though the sensitive and singular nature of the crisis will require human interaction throughout the support process, and a possible retooling of bot scripts and protocols to avoid unnecessary tone-deafness, an overworked and overwhelmed customer service division would benefit significantly from their own automated support system.

-Similarly, chatbots can pull from existing knowledge base resources to help answer recurring issues and complaints, a task that could have greatly bogged down agents in the past.
+Similarly, AI chatbots can pull from existing knowledge base resources to help answer recurring issues and complaints, a task that could have greatly bogged down agents in the past.